 The use of specific assessments have enabled the SENDCo to identify specific areas of need and the implementation of appropriate interventions.
 This information has also supported successful referrals to external services.
 Designated teaching assistant time has supported SALT interventions for identified pupils.
 VIPERS is in use in the classrooms and the children's understanding of reading comprehension has improved.
 All teaching staff have been trained in VIPERS.
+This will need to continue in 2023-2024 as we have three new teachers and new support staff joining us.

-Improved social and emotional wellbeing for our pupils promotes greater self-regulation, resilience, ability to develop and build relationships and greater engagement, independence and participation in learning.
+Improved social and emotional wellbeing for our pupils promotes greater self-regulation, resilience, ability to develop and build relationships and greater engagement, independence, and participation in learning.